Mazuro45/hourcraft/README.md

 Hourcraft is an Minecraft Adventure Map based on Hourglass, most Gamplay are the same but it is not an 1 to 1 recreation, the Storyplot is different and I also implemnted own Ideas for Gameplay features.
 Please read the Full Introductions carefully.
 >
 ## Cyberwave
-- all rights to Hourglass belong to Cyberwave, this is just a fanart version made in Minecraft.
+- all rights to Hourglass belongs to Cyberwave, this is just a fanart version made in Minecraft.
 - https://store.steampowered.com/app/1212410/Hourglass/
 - https://twitter.com/cyberwavegames?lang=de
 >
 ## -- Used APIs --
-I also used code form other Github Users.
+Used code from other Github Users.
 >
 #### Player Motion API
 - https://github.com/BigPapi13/Delta